 What comedians did you grow up watching?

 Russell Howard and Greg Davies were my favourites.
-I love gigging with them and them knowing who I am – it makes 15 year old me very happy!
+I love gigging with them and them knowing who I am – it makes fifteen-year-old me very happy!

 Where did you meet Auntie Mabel?